 I walked in and out of the train, admiring its old age charm.
-Its open wagons which rucksacks and its steam engine.
+Its open wagons which rucksacks and it’s a steam engine.
 I walked along the narrow gauge track that played hide and seek with the desert sand.
 While the colors created a panorama to admire with rough rocks jetting out of the sand and the rail lines seem to be leading to them.
 I admired the engineering involved.
 It is not easy to lay the horizontal rail lines on a sandy surface.
 Some of them appeared to sit entirely on a sand dune and I wondered how it managed to remain firm.
 They have been around for a century now.

 It is as much an ode to the engineers who built this rail line in the desert.
 My little research led me to this paper that talks about the chemistry of the rail tracks used in Hejaz railway.
 It must have taken a lot of motivation to work on a railway track through the desert.

-Thank you, Jordan Tourism for adding an experience to my favorite mode of travel – Train Journeys.
+Thank you, Jordan Tourism for adding experience to my favorite mode of travel – Train Journeys.

 Recommend you to read following Visit Jordan Travel Blog.